 Under this approach, the team spreads the cost reduction goal among the product features.
 The team may eliminate the function if the customer doesn’t need it any longer.
-Such an approach results in more significant cost savings but is more time consuming as well.
-This approach is most suitable if a company is looking for completely redesigning an existing product.
+Such an approach results in more significant cost savings but is more time-consuming as well.
+This approach is most suitable if a company is looking for completely redesign an existing product.

 What if Company Fails to Meet Target Cost?

 In a rare case, if a team is unable to meet the target cost, then the correct thing to do will be to stop the project.
 The team must not go ahead with the project if it fails to get the desired profit margin.

 Generally, it may take months or a year to design a product.
 It does not mean that the management terminates the project after the final design.
 Instead, to save time and costs, the company must set milestones.
 Then, the company must assign a certain percentage of the cost to each milestone.

 Once a milestone is complete or nearing completion, the company determines if it is meeting the set target cost.
 If not, then it would be logical to re-work or to terminate the project at that very point and focus efforts on another project.